peta LiLY

 With sufficient (imaginary, of course) pressure, logical thought stalls, emotion short-circuits and the player can find themselves releasing into a panicked amygdala response, allowing the audience the possibility to witness a spontaneously-released extraordinary physiological response (a pulsing brow vein, an involuntary twitch or flinch ... ).
 This is one of the compelling features of the Dark Clown work.

 The EPR is in fact a motif.
-This is something you can see in Clown, comedy and Commedia work where the performer creates motifs (succinct, repeatable gestures, often combining sound and movement, and aimed to charm the audience or to be a laughter nudge for the audience.)
+This is something you can see in Clown, comedy and Commedia work where the performer creates motifs (succinct, repeatable gestures, often combining sound and movement, and aimed to charm the audience or be a laughter nudge for the audience.)
 The EPR is a motif of a different flavour, but still designed to create laughter, or prime the laughing gear for future potential laughter.

-Humanity in extremis
+Humanity in Extremis

 Dark Clown is in extremis or trying to survive.
 It is a more existential look at the human condition (yes some other kinds of Clown can go there too, but usually via moments of pathos).

-The Dark Clown work I teach resonates with a life-long personal questions: Come torture or duress, what choices would I make?
-When given appalling choices (impossible choices), how does one feel as one continues to exist after whatever ghastly choice was made (under duress)?
+The Dark Clown work I teach resonates with life-long personal questions: Come torture or duress, what choices would I make?
+When given appalling choices, how does one feel as one continues to exist after whatever ghastly choice was made?
 When oppression is so great that courage is punished by death (or worse) - what are the options?
 When exactly does one succumb to force?
 What does the word 'force' really mean?

 Implicating the Audience

 I use the term Implicating the Audience to refer to the Dark Clown practice where the performer or ensemble manage to create the conditions whereby the audience feel that they are somehow 'on the hook'/at cause/somehow responsible/or that they just feel guilty watching/or that their comfort is in stark contrast to the player onstage portraying the suffering.
-Although all audiences know that they paid for their ticket and walked in to watch a composed performance, they can, via the suspension of disbelief, feel conflicted or shamed in their witnessing and even to a degree, culpable.
-While no one may actually think: 'Oh my, I must rush on stage and help these people', they feel compelled and conflicted that 'It is not me suffering over there.'
+Although all audiences know that they paid for their ticket and walked in to watch a composed performance, they can, via the ‘suspension of disbelief’****, feel conflicted or shamed in their witnessing and even to a degree, culpable.
+While no one may actually think: 'Oh my, I must rush on stage and help these people', they feel compelled and conflicted that 'It is not me over there suffering.'

-Allied to this is the Dark Clown concept of Troubled Laughter whereby the audience laughs and at some level feels troubled or shamed or conflicted in their laughter.
+Allied to this is the Dark Clown concept of Troubled Laughter (see above) whereby the audience laughs and at some level feels troubled or shamed or conflicted in their laughter.

 Impossible choices

-As with Enforced performance, or inside an Enforced scenario, the player/prisoner may have to make a choice.
-We will see the Cost and we will witness Marginalised Emotions, possibly some Extraordinary Physiological responses.
+As with Enforced Performance, or inside an Enforced Performance scenario, the player/prisoner may have to make a choice.
+We will see the Cost and we will witness Marginalised Emotions, possibly some Extraordinary Physiological responses (see above).

-What does priming mean?
-(I use it to mean getting the ‘laughing gear’: i.e. heart, lungs and diaphragm nice and flexible/available; but this following definition refers to its everyday meaning of readying an engine)
+(I use it to mean getting the ‘laughing gear’: i.e. heart, lungs and diaphragm nice and flexible/available, but this is the everyday meaning of priming an engine.)

 1. Fill the oil pan with a quality Break-In Oil.

-2. Prime the system by turning the oil pump with a power drill and Priming Tool, or with an external Engine Preluber.
+2. Prime the system by turning the oil pump with a power drill and Priming Tool, or with an external Engine Pre-luber.

 3. Rotate the crankshaft by hand, while priming the system.
 This ensures that oil gets around all the bearings and into all the internal oil passages.

+***Tell – An involuntary micro piece of body language.
 ‘A tell in the card game poker is a change in a player's behaviour or demeanour that is claimed by some to give clues to that player's assessment of their hand.
 A player gains an advantage if they observe and understand the meaning of another player's tell, particularly if the tell is unconscious and reliable.
 Sometimes a player may fake a tell, hoping to induce their opponents to make poor judgments in response to the false tell.
-More often, people try to avoid giving out a tell, by maintaining a ‘poker face’ regardless of how strong or weak their hand is.’ - Wikipedia
+More often, people try to avoid giving out a tell, by maintaining a ‘poker face’ regardless of how strong or weak their hand is.’ – Wikipedia

 If this document raises questions about the way the work unfolds on the course – go here.